Unidata/cloudstream/README.md

 > You will notice in all of our examples, we consistently pass the `-it` option to Docker.
 This tells Docker to run as an `interactive shell`, and is required for `unidata/cloudstream` to work properly.

-In addition to the CloudStream options, you will need to expose port `6080` via standard Docker options `-p` or `-P`.
+In addition to the CloudStream options outlined above, you will need to expose port `6080` using the Docker flags `-p` or `-P`.
 The `-p` option allows you to specify a specific port mapping, e.g. `-p 6081:6080` would result in a running docker image accessible on port `6081`.
 The `-P` option specifies a dynamic port mapping, where Docker will find an available port.
 You would then need to use `docker ps` to determine what port was selected.
 This would work as follows:

     $ docker run -it -P  unidata/cloudstream
     $ docker ps